On the River FAQ

-On very busy days, wait time can be over an hour.
+On very busy days, wait time can be over a half hour.
 We are only able to send out a limited number of boaters per session.
 There is a 30 minute time limit for kayakers and 45 minutes for rowboaters.
 All boaters must stay in a large designated area off the banks of the Garden.
 We close up the sign-in table 15 minutes before close.

 What sort of paperwork is involved?

 Every adult must sign a waiver.
 Once a waiver is signed, it is good for the whole season.
 An adult may not sign a waiver for another adult.

 Are there any age limits?

 All minors (age 17 and under) must have a waiver signed by a parent or supervising adult.

 Youth ages 12-17 may operate a rowboat or kayak by themselves, however a parent or supervising adult must be present on the water with them.
 Youth ages 11 and under must be accompanied by a parent or supervising adult in a two- or three-seater kayak or rowboat.

 We have four types of boats available (see images below):

 - Single sit-on-top kayak.
 Very stable.
 Seat & legs get wet.

 - Tandem sit-on-top kayak.
 Very stable.
 Seat & legs get wet.
 Can fit up to 2 adults, 2 adults + 1 child, or 1 adult + 2 children.